New Update to DOTS Address Validation International

 93A Ossignton Ave, Toronto, ON, M6J 2Z2

-Is a valid address in Toronto, ON.
+This is a valid address in Toronto, ON.
 We will return a “Valid” at the Premise level for this address:

-The service was always built with this sort of functionality in mind, however, in most cases if we did not have the perfect match, we were not able to share what data points were actually good in the address.
+The service was always built with this sort of functionality in mind, however, in most cases, if we did not have the perfect match, we were not able to share what data points were actually good in the address.
 For example, St. John St, EC1V 4PH in London, UK returned an Invalid Ambiguous result previously, since it is missing the house number.
-In the new build, however, it now returns as Valid at the Street level.
-This will allow users access to more information than they previously had.
+In the new build, it now returns as Valid at the Street level.
+This will allow users to access more information than they previously had.

-In a future update we will also be reviewing additional messaging that we can add, to allow clients to look for specific conditions they might be interested in.
+In a future update, we will also be reviewing additional messaging that we can add to allow clients to look for specific conditions they might be interested in.